Miracle Stain Remover and a Healthier Alternative to Dryer Sheets

 And, this formula is also safe for colors as well!

-In the spirit of sharing, I also came across this recipe for laundry detergent from Busy-at-Home.
-It is so stinkin’ inexpensive, you won’t believe how much it costs to make.
-But first, have you seen the price of laundry detergent lately?!
-150 oz. for “gulp” $21!
+In the spirit of sharing, I also have this recipe for Making Your Own Laundry Detergent for only $1.25 per year!
+I mean, have you seen the price of laundry detergent lately?!
+200 oz. for “gulp” $35!
 Whereas the recipe I made yielded 250 oz. for….are you ready for this…$0.61!
-Yup, if you don’t believe me, you can see Busy-at-Home’s calculations.
-She figured out she would save 97% on detergent by making her own.
+This is a 97% saving on detergent by making your own.

 And the best news is that it is safe for HE washers.
 You only need 1/4 cup per load.
 Click Here to Get the Recipe for Making Your Own Laundry Detergent for $1.25 per year!

 And since I’m talking laundry today, this post wouldn’t be complete without mentioning my secret weapon for drying clothes.